Skip to content

 The pros of ETFs include:

-• Accessibility: ETFs can provide a relatively low-cost way to gain exposure to different asset classes, investment strategies and markets
+• Accessibility: ETFs provide a relatively low-cost way to gain exposure to different asset classes, investment strategies and markets

-• Highly liquid: popular ETFs are often more liquid than stocks, so you shouldn’t have a problem buying or selling them due to a lack of demand or supply
+• Highly liquid: Popular ETFs are often more liquid than stocks, so you shouldn’t have a problem buying or selling them due to a lack of demand or supply

 Disadvantages of ETFs